vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

 ---

-## Step 2: Setting up your connection in Vanus cloud
+## Step 2: Elastic Search Connection Settings

 1. Provide the following credentials
    - Server Endpoint: The endpoint of your elasticsearch cluster.